yegor256/blog/_drafts/cloudbees.md

 </project>
 {% endhighlight %}

-This plugin is not in Maven Central (unfortunately), that's why we have to specify that `<pluginRepository>`.
+This plugin is not in Maven Central (unfortunately).
+That's why we have to specify that `<pluginRepository>`.

-Pay attention that we're also disabling `maven-deploy-plugin`, since it would try to deploy your WAR package to the repository from `<distributionManagement>` section.
+Pay attention to the fact that we're also disabling `maven-deploy-plugin`, since it would try to deploy your WAR package to the repository from the `<distributionManagement>` section.
 We want to avoid this.

-The profile is getting activated only when property `bees.id` is defined.
-This won't happen during your normal development and testing, but will occur during deployment cycle initiated by Rultor, becase we will define this property in `settings.xml` (discussed below).
+The profile gets activated only when the `bees.id` property is defined.
+This won't happen during your normal development and testing, but it will occur during the deployment cycle initiated by Rultor, because we will define this property in `settings.xml` (discussed below).

 ## Secure Access to CloudBees

 Create an account in CloudBees and register your web application there.
-It is free, as long as you don't need too much of computing power.
-I believe that web applications should light-weight by definition, so CloudBees free layer is an ideal choice.
+CloudBees is free, as long as you don't need too much computing power.
+I believe that web applications should be light-weight by definition, so CloudBees' free layer is an ideal choice.

-Create `settings.xml` file (but don't commit it to your repo!):
+Create a `settings.xml` file (but don't commit it to your repo!):

 {% highlight xml %}
 <settings>